-- a) The College CFO confirmed on 04.23.24 that Comerica Financial Advisors utilizes Ameriprise Financial as its custodian, and they are responsible for holding the assets on behalf of their clients.
-The CFO confirmed on 04.22.24 with MILAF+ that the College is engaged in the use of a fund advisor, who is not also the fund custodian. - b) The CFO confirmed on 04.23.24 that the College's account holdings with Comerica Financial Advisors are held in a segregated account on their behalf.
-On 04.22.24 the CFO confirmed with MILAF+ that the funds held by the asset custodian, and security purchases made by investment advisor are held in the College's name only. - 1.2.
+- a) The College CFO confirmed on 04.19.23 that Comerica Securities utilizes Pershing LLC, as it's 'clearing agent and custodian', and they are responsible for holding the assets on behalf of their clients.
+Comerica's brochure, Understanding the Protection of Client Assets, details their safekeeping and custody arrangements.
+The CFO confirmed on 04.20.23 with MILAF+ that the College is engaged the use of a fund advisor, who is not also the fund custodian. - b) The CFO confirmed on 04.19.23 that the College's account holdings are held in a segregated account on their behalf which is referenced in the section titled Segregation and Control of Assets within Comerica's brochure titled Understanding the Protection of Client Assets.
+On 04.20.23 the CFO confirmed with MILAF+ that the funds held by the asset custodian, and security purchases made by investment advisor are held in the College's name only. - 1.2.
 Permit the advisor to withdraw any funds from the accounts except to cover payment of previously agreed-to fees, or at the s specific direction of the College's Chief Financial Officer or President.